jesseduffield/lazygit/docs/Config.md

   # Command used to display git log of all branches in the main window
   allBranchesLogCmd: git log --graph --all --color=always --abbrev-commit --decorate --date=relative  --pretty=medium

+  # If true, do not spawn a separate process when using GPG
+  overrideGpg: false

+  # If true, do not allow force pushes
+  disableForcePushing: false

   # See https://github.com/jesseduffield/lazygit/blob/master/docs/Config.md#predefined-commit-message-prefix
   commitPrefix:
     # pattern to match on.
 E.g. for 'feature/AB-123' to match on the AB-123 use "^\\w+\\/(\\w+-\\w+).*"